Adult Havanese

 Puppy pads (we will be sending you home with a couple)

-*we are getting good results early on from Simple Solutions Jump Start Puppy Pads.
+*we are getting good results early on from Simple Solutions Puppy Pads.
 They are new and seem to attract the pups.

-Puppy Pad Holders (if desired but it stops them from ripping them apart)
+Puppy Pad Holders (buy the 23 1/2" square holder from www.amazon.ca It stops them from ripping them apart)

 Stain/odor neutralizer